miccunifi/ladi-vton/README.md

 ### 1. Train Warping Module

-First of all we need to train the warping module.
+First of all, we need to train the warping module.
 To do so, run the following command:

 ```sh
 python src/train_tps.py --dataset [dresscode | vitonhd] --dresscode_dataroot <path> --vitonhd_dataroot <path> --checkpoints_dir <path> --exp_name <str>